 Whether a sole trader, part of a limited company, or in a business partnership, the self-employed are expected to file a self-assessment tax return per annum.
 A daunting process, the HMRC Self-Assessment process is often subject to change.
-If you’re filing this type of tax for the first time, it’s best to work with tax consultants in UK who can help inform your decisions and streamline the procedure.
+If you’re filing this type of tax for the first time, it’s best to work with tax consultants in the UK who can help inform your decisions and streamline the procedure.
 Here’s everything you need to know.

 Filing and Paying Taxes Through Self-Assessment

-As previously mentioned, self-employed individuals who run a business must file an HMRC tax return every year, paying out from their personal income.
+As previously mentioned, self-employed individuals who run a business must file an HMRC tax return every year, paying out from their income.
 Limited company directors, on the other hand, are expected to pay tax on salary and dividends received by the company, although may not need to file a Self-Assessment.
 This applies to directors whose income is taxed through PAYE.

 When You Need to Send Tax Returns and Pay Tax Bills Via Self-Assessment